Skip to main content

 Most graduates go on to positions in academia at institutions like the University of Southern California, Michigan State University, and University of Cambridge in England.

-Additional information on the graduate program is available from the Department of Music and requirements for the degree are detailed in Policies.
+Additional information on the graduate program is available from the Department of Music, and requirements for the degree are detailed in Policies.

 Areas of Study

-Composition (PhD only) | Creative Practice and Critical Inquiry (PhD only) | Ethnomusicology (PhD only) | Music Theory (PhD only) | Musicology (PhD only) | Performance Practice* (AM only)
+Composition | Creative Practice and Critical Inquiry | Ethnomusicology | Music Theory | Musicology

 Admissions Requirements

-Please review admissions requirements and other information before applying.
+Please review the admissions requirements and other information before applying.
 You can find degree program-specific admissions requirements below and access additional guidance on applying from the Department of Music.

 Samples of Previous Work